Artisanal mining: Historical, political and economic factors

 According to scholars like Galvin Hilson and Naomi Klein, natural resource extraction in areas with high levels of ASM often traces back to colonial roots, especially in countries in Africa, Asia, and South America.
-For example, the late 19^{th} century marked the beginning of the "Scramble for Africa" in which major colonial powers sought to divide the African continent for commercial gain.
-The Berlin Conference, which took place from November of 1884 to February of 1885, allowed for major colonial powers, including Belgium, France, Germany, Great Britain, Portugal, Italy, and Spain, to negotiate the terms of their occupation of Africa.
-On February 26^{th}, 1885, these agreed upon terms were documented in the General Act of the Berlin Conference on West Africa.
+For example, the late 19th century marked the beginning of the "Scramble for Africa" in which major colonial powers sought to divide the African continent for commercial gain.
+The Berlin Conference, which took place from November 1884 to February 1885, allowed for major colonial powers, including Belgium, France, Germany, Great Britain, Portugal, Italy, and Spain, to negotiate the terms of their occupation of Africa.
+On February 26, 1885, these agreed upon terms were documented in the General Act of the Berlin Conference on West Africa.
 Colonial powers often negotiated and made agreements with traditional authorities of the areas they sought to occupy, often benefitting from commercial trade and production.

 According to researchers Van Butsic and Matthias Baumann, such colonial exploitation created the structures necessary for exploitation in the modern mining sector.
 Exploitation within the mining sector has predated modern mining technological development.
 In many colonies, economies were established based on extraction and exporting to profit colonizer states.
 Exports were often precious stones and minerals, crops, or animal byproducts.
 The introduction and proliferation of global mechanization did not reach ASM communities, who are prevented from accessing modern infrastructure and technological advancements.
 In many contexts, especially in Africa, Asia, and South America, these disparities within ASM also span from existing racial, ethnic, and gender inequalities.
 Corporations and nations that rely on ASM, particularly cobalt mining, benefit from both development and sale of these natural resources.
 According to Emmanuel Archibong, the increased demand for renewable energy sources has created a modern style of extractive exploitation that mirrors that of the colonial period.